 [ 204 PA.
 CODE CH.
 83 ]

-Proposed Amendments to the Pennsylvania Rules of Disciplinary Enforcement Regarding Approval and Termination of Eligible Institutions
+Proposed Amendments to the Pennsylvania Rules of Disciplinary Enforcement Creating an Emeritus Status for Pro Bono Legal Representation

 [Saturday, June 24, 2017]

-Notice is hereby given that The Disciplinary Board of the Supreme Court of Pennsylvania is considering recommending to the Supreme Court of Pennsylvania that it adopt amendments to Pennsylvania Rule of Disciplinary Enforcement (''Pa.R.D.E.'')
-221, governing the approval and termination of eligible institutions as depositories for trust accounts, as set forth in Annex A.
+Notice is hereby given that The Disciplinary Board of the Supreme Court of Pennsylvania is considering recommending to the Supreme Court of Pennsylvania that it adopt new Rule 403 of the Pennsylvania Rules of Disciplinary Enforcement (''Pa.R.D.E.'') creating an emeritus status for attorneys who retire from the practice of law and seek to provide pro bono services to legal aid organizations, as set forth in Annex A.

 By the Disciplinary Board of the

 JULIA FRANKSTON-MORRIS, Esq.,